Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Equivalency of ODI and PPE

 A follow-up work \citep{zigunov2024one} examined the fixed point of the I-MODI iteration and found that at convergence, ODI can be computed by solving a linear system of the form

-with ${\bm{p}}$ being the pressure field to be solved, ${\bm{b}}$ the data, and $\mathcal{L}$ is the discretized Laplacian.
-This linear system does not have to be solved iteratively and is dubbed as ``One-Shot Matrix ODI'' (OS-MODI).
+with ${\vb{p}}$ being the pressure field to be solved, ${\vb{b}}$ the data, and $\bm{\mathcal{L}}$ is the discretized Laplacian.\footnote{ In this work, we use variables with upright bold font to indicate vectors in the context of linear algebra (e.g., $\vb{p}$), and italic variables for continuous setting (e.g., $p$ is a scalar field and $\bm{g}$ and $\bm{u}$ are vector fields).} This linear system does not have to be solved iteratively and is dubbed as ``One-Shot Matrix ODI'' (OS-MODI).
 When solved for the pressure field, it was shown that OS-MODI and I-MODI result in the same pressure reconstruction as RPR-ODI, with an $O(10^3)$ to $O(10^6)$ times improvement in speed on their test cases.

+Beyond the robustness and high computational efficiency, the reformulation in \citet{zigunov2024one} suggests strong connections between PPE and ODI through the numerical implementation of $\bm{\mathcal{L}}$ and $\vb{b}$ in \eqref{eq: linear system}.
+In the following sections, we will use different approaches to demonstrate the equivalency between the ODI methods (particularly the OS-MODI) and PPE on an irregular and regular mesh.